 Ignore the small stuff.

 This is new territory for many and you cannot exert the same amount of control over a digital space as you can in a classroom or meeting.
-If someone is in their bedroom, or wearing pajamas, using a funny background, or have people walking in the background try your best to let it go.
+If someone is in their bedroom, or wearing pajamas, using a funny background, or have people walk in the background try your best to let it go.
 What matters is that they are there.
 If this goes against the guidelines set up for the classroom, reach out separately to check in with the participant.
 There may be more going on than meets the eye.

 It’s ok if they laugh with you…not at you.